Vii-shal/devnet/README.md

 # CODE

-Code is a developer-centric social media platform aimed at sharing, discovering, and collaborating on frontend components.
-Key features include component library integration with version control and live demos, advanced search and tagging, user interaction through ratings and reviews, and a follow system.
-Future enhancements will include code snippet sharing and component verification for quality assurance.
-The platform also offers community building through forums, chat rooms, and tutorials, and personalized portfolio pages for users to showcase their projects, components, and professional details.
+Code is a developer-centric social media platform where users can share, discover, collaborate on frontend components, and showcase their projects and skills

 ## Getting Started